m-taghva/kara/README.md

                 # bash configure.sh
             2.6 - Tool Logs:
                     The path and log file for all tools are the same and equal to var/log/kara/all.log/.
 In more advanced tools with a configuration file, it is possible to change the log display level between debug - info - warning - error -    critical.
 For simpler tools without a configuration file, the log display level is debug.

+        3- Execution Description of Tools

+            **Note: All tool configuration files are in the standard YAML format, allowing sections that are not needed to be commented out.

+            3.1 - config-gen Tool:
+                This tool is responsible for creating workload configurations and various tests for COSBench.
+The program is located in the Test_Work_Run directory, and its input is an input.txt file in that directory.
+Based on the content of this input file, the tool can generate multiple configuration files with different values to facilitate and speed up the process of creating different scenarios.

+                # python3 config-gen.py -i input.txt -o <output dir>

+            3.2 - mrbench Tool:
+                This tool is responsible for executing the test configurations created by the previous tool and sending them to COSBench.
+It creates a unique directory for each test based on the test's time interval within a parent directory, such as result, and stores the results and information obtained from COSBench in it.
+This tool also has the capability to modify Swift and Ring configuration files, and it can receive files in .gz, .builder, and .conf formats from a directory that contains all the files for this purpose.
+The tool has a configuration file named mrbench.conf located in the /etc/KARA/ directory, which includes the information of monster servers and containers.
+It uses these configurations to connect via SSH and modify Swift and Ring files, and finally, restart the monster containers.
+This program is located in the mrbench directory.